-When you pack a suitcase, buy a ticket, plan an itinerary or open a guidebook, you are participating in a kind of travel that casts experiences as discrete and consumable, and places as destinations to go to and return from.
-Time spent in motion is something to be endured, and preferably minimised.
+When you pack a suitcase, buy a ticket, plan an itinerary or open a guidebook, you are participating in a kind of travel that casts experiences as individual options, and places as destinations to go to and return from.
+Time spent actually in motion is something to be endured, and preferably minimised.

-Yet in order to see the point of travelling by bicycle – and thus to understand “why” one might travel by bicycle – you must abandon this contemporary understanding of travel.
+Yet in order to see the point of travelling by bicycle – and to understand why I and many others believe that it is the best possible way to see the world – you must abandon this contemporary understanding of travel completely.

 I’ve tried to explain this in so many ways.
 I’ll say that when I left England and cycled to Istanbul, I was… no!
 Too late.
 He cycled from England to Istanbul!
 That’s a really long way to ride a bicycle.
 I could never do that.

-I woke up every morning in my tent or on someone’s floor.
+I woke up every morning, usually in my tent or on someone’s couch.

 I had my breakfast.

-I began riding, often in the general direction of Turkey (i.e. south-east).
+I began riding in the general direction of Turkey (ie: south-east).

-In the same way, I cycled to Yerevan, to Cairo, to Djibouti and Muscat and Tehran and Ulan Bator and Tromsø and Vancouver and San Francisco and Ahvaz and Bandar Abbas.
+In the same way, I cycled to Yerevan, to Cairo, to Djibouti and Muscat and Tehran and Ulan Bator and Tromsø and Vancouver and San Francisco and Bandar Abbas and Ranong.

 Why did I bother spending all this time just to get where I was going?

-Because people travel by bicycle for everything other than arriving at the destination.
+Because I travel by bicycle for everything it offers besides arriving at a destination.

-The point, always, is being here, not getting somewhere else.
+The point – always – is being here, not getting there.

 The act of arrival anywhere is little more than the pressing of a ‘pause’ button on a scrolling, living tapestry; a fly-on-the-wall reality documentary with no beginning and no end and no meaning other than what you choose to ascribe to it; one that unfolds as you pedal, right there before your eyes and ears and nose and mouth, beneath your feet and at your fingertips, every waking second.